UniversalDependencies/UD_Czech-CAC/README.txt

 The UD_Czech-CAC treebank is based on the Czech Academic Corpus 2.0 (CAC;
-Český akademický korpus; ČAK), created at the Charles University in Prague.
+Český akademický korpus; ČAK), created at Charles University in Prague.
 CAC consists both of written data and transcripts of spoken language.
 Only the written part is included in this treebank as no syntactic annotation is available for the spoken data.
 Out of 650,000 total CAC tokens, 493,306 appear